-When a certified IEC Chapter obtains jurisdiction over new territory, all existing IEC contractor members within this territory have these options:
+When a certified IEC Chapter obtains jurisdiction over new territory in an area which Members at-Large are located, all Members at-Large have two options:

-- 1. Become a member of the chapter that has gained jurisdiction over said territory, or - 2.
-Retain their Member-at-large status for a period not to exceed two years.
+- 1. Instantly become a member of the chapter that has gained jurisdiction over said territory or - 2.
+Maintain a Member-at-large status of IEC National not to exceed two years then afterwards the member must join said chapter.